-Prerequisite(s): Grade of C or better in CGP 145 - Introduction to Computer Programming or Placement into MTH 136 - Pre-Calculus: Algebra or higher.
+Prerequisite(s): Grade of C or better in CGP 145 or EGR 110 or placement into MTH 136 - Pre-Calculus: Algebra or higher excluding MTH 197 or MTH 297.

 Programming and problem-solving using C++.
 Language constructs for assignment, flow control, input/output and functions are studied and applied.
 Techniques of object-oriented programming are introduced.